. . . recipes, cookery, food, cooking vacations

 Used as for cornflour with the advantage of the fact that it will not dilute the sauce's colour, but will give it a nice sheen (more expensive to purchase though).
 It is really difficult, if not impossible to thin sauces down after they have been over thickened with arrowroot or cornflour, so please take care!

-Finally if you want to make seafood or fish sauces, but can't buy the stock, do what a lot of professional chefs do and use a light chicken stock.
-Many chefs do not use seafood/fish stocks as they will sour quickly and for food hygiene reasons are very unstable.
-However, please, please use a good quality stock, be it fresh, powdered or cubed….a dish is only as good as its sauce which is only as good as its stock.
+Finally if you want to make seafood or fish sauces but cannot buy the stock, do what a lot of professional chefs do, use a light chicken stock.
+Many chefs do not use fish stocks as they will sour quickly and for food hygiene reasons are very unstable.
+However, please, please use a good quality stock whether it is fresh, powdered or cubed . . . a dish is only as good as its sauce which is only as good as its stock.